When to Get Them, What Goes Into Them, The Works!

 *We have ALL BEEN THERE, and we’re happy to help if we can, but this usually is not an issue with your bow, and you probably sound much better than you’re giving yourself credit for!

 What Goes Into a Rehair?

-Although this is a routine service that all string players will need at some point, it is actually quite intricate and requires great precision!
+Although this is a routine service that all string players will need at some point, it is actually quite intricate and requires great skill and precision!
 Below are the steps to completing a good rehair.

 Many thanks to Eben Bodach-Turner and Evan Orman for hand modeling.